Application Modernization Strategy: The Complete Guide

 Reduced maintenance

-As new technologies streamline operations and improve application performance efficiencies effectively, they reduce maintenance and downtimes.
+As new technologies streamline operations and improve application performance, they reduce maintenance and downtime.
 Moreover, it helps teams achieve optimal resource usage.

 Audit and compliance

-DevOps and cloud environments facilitate automated compliance checks and thereby help organizations eliminate penalties.
+DevOps and cloud environments facilitate automated compliance checks, thereby helping organizations avoid penalties.
 They simplify audits and guarantee security.

 Leveraging the Cloud